mF2C/mF2C/docs/mf2c_agent.md

  - (multi-agent) when executing agent with "isLeader=True" and "leaderIP=", the address registered in `device-dynamic` is not correct.
  - (agent version PR #204) landscaper terminates with exit code 1.
 Component restart does not solve the problem.
+ - the logs from these components are illegible: `resource-categorization`
+ - the `cimi-server-events` job for `service-operation-report` resource is not catching exceptions when no resource is found
+ - CIMI updates are not working
+ - DCPROXY returns wrong error code when trying to create duplicated resource (like user).
+400 instead of 409

 ## CHANGELOG

 ### 1.0.1 (28.06.19)